 For my two night stay, I chose Hotel Herrnschlösschen, one of the luxury hotels in Rothenburg ob der Tauber.
 The hotel is situated right in the heart of the Old Town, just around the corner from the Town Hall.

 The 4* boutique hotel is housed in one of the town’s oldest buildings, dating back to the 11th Century.
 Luxuriously appointed rooms, a delicious a la carte breakfast and friendly staff made this a wonderful place to spend our night in Rothenburg.
 (Read my review of Hotel Herrnschlosschen.)

 If you’d prefer to stay elsewhere, there are plenty of other hotels in Rothenburg ob der Tauber to choose from.
 Click here to browse more Rothenburg hotels.

 Where to Eat in Rothenburg ob der Tauber

-In fine weather, dine in the lovely garden behind Hotel Schwan.
-An inside dining room is also available.
-Friendly staff and delicious food.
+In fine weather, the lovely garden behind Hotel Schwan is a great option for a delicious lunch.

 Rothenburg Tourism kindly provided my husband and I with free entry to the German Christmas Museum, City Tower and the Nightwatchman’s Tour.